lukaszkujawa/node-web-crawler/README.md

 The above example uses 4 different jobs:
 - logger - echoes currently crawled URL
 - saver - saves document content to CouchDB (example key ```doc-http:5984-127.0.0.1:5984/_utils/docs/api-basics.html```
 - driller - looks for URLs to crawl and adds them to the jobs queue in CouchDB.
-The example configuration looks for “a” tag (jQuery syntax).
+The example configuration looks for “a” tag (CSS Selector syntax).
 Found URL will be added to the job queue only if it’s in the 127.0.0.1 domain.

 ## Driller